HotelQuickly/HQMobileOffers-Android/README.md

 <activity android:name="com.ionicframework.mo454237.HqOfferActivity" />
 ```

-To open the mobile just do a simple intent
+To open the mobile just create a simple intent

 ```
 Intent intent = new Intent(this,HqOfferActivity.class );
-intent.startActivity();
+startActivity(intent);
 ```